Challenges ahead: Key issues facing Pakistan's next leader

 "We don't have any direction," said Nadeem ul Haque, vice-chancellor of the Pakistan Institute of Development Economics (PIDE), a research organisation in Islamabad.

-Inflation is ticking along at over 12 percent, foreign debt is at $130 billion -- or 43 percent of GDP -- and the rupee has dipped to 185 to the dollar, a decline of nearly a third since Khan took power.
+Inflation is ticking along at over 12 per cent, foreign debt is at $130 billion -- or 43 per cent of GDP -- and the rupee has dipped to 190 to the dollar, a decline of nearly a third since Khan took power.

 A $6 billion International Monetary Fund (IMF) bailout package signed by Khan in 2019 has never been fully implemented because the government reneged on agreements to cut or end subsidies on certain goods and improve revenue and tax collection.